Execution by firing squad: United Arab Emirates

-United Kingdom
+United Kingdom and British Dominions

 The standard method of execution in the United Kingdom was hanging.
 Execution by firing squad was limited to times of war, armed insurrection and in the military, although it is now outlawed in all circumstances, along with all other forms of capital punishment.

 The Tower of London was used during both World Wars for executions.
 During World War I, eleven captured German spies were shot between 1914 and 1916: nine on the Tower's rifle range and two in the Tower Ditch, all of whom were buried in East London Cemetery, in Plaistow, London.
 On 15 August 1941, the last execution at the Tower was that of German Cpl.
 Josef Jakobs, shot for espionage during World War II.

-The United States Army took over Shepton Mallet prison in Somerset in 1942, renaming it Disciplinary Training Center No.1 and housing troops convicted of offences across Europe.
-There were eighteen executions at the prison, two of them by firing squad for murder: Pvt.
-Alexander Miranda on 30 May 1944 and Pvt.
-Benjamin Pygate on 28 November 1944.
-Locals complained about the noise, as the executions took place in the prison yard at 1:00am.

 Since the 1960s, there has been some controversy concerning the 346 British and Imperial troops—including 25 Canadians, 22 Irish and 5 New Zealanders—shot for desertion, murder, cowardice and other offences during World War I, some of whom are now thought to have been suffering from combat stress reaction or post-traumatic stress disorder ("shell-shock", as it was then known).
 This led to organisations such as the Shot at Dawn Campaign being set up in later years to try to uncover just why these soldiers were executed.
 The Shot at Dawn Memorial was erected at Staffordshire to honour these soldiers.
 In August 2006 it was announced that 306 of these soldiers would receive posthumous pardons.